Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/connect/_index.md

 ---
-title: "Connect Class"
+title: "Connect"
 linktitle: "Connect"
-articleTitle: "Connect"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Represents a connection between two shapes in a drawing, such as a line and a box in an organization chart."
 type: docs
 weight: 400